 Burke’s study of Louis XIV in France illuminates this article, in that Burke not only explores the culture industry that constructed and presented images of Louis to the world, but he also examines the audiences who processed those images and the competitors who manipulated and re-appropriated them for their own purposes.
 I am not using the word “fabrication” to make a negative statement about Yao people v. other peoples, or to say that Yao culture is fabricated (or forged) while the actions of the imperial court are real.
 In Burke’s words, “The term ‘fabrication’ is not intended to imply that Louis was artificial while other people are natural.
 In a sense, as Goffman shows with great skill, we all construct ourselves.
 Louis was unusual only in the assistance he received in the work of construction.”
 See Peter Burke, The Fabrication of Louis XIV (New Haven and London, 1992), p.
 10, 50, 135-178.

-See Mingming Wang, Empire and Local Worlds: A Chinese Model of Long-Term Historical Anthropology (Walnut Creek, California: Left Coast Press, Inc., 2009).
+Mingming Wang, Empire and Local Worlds: A Chinese Model of Long-Term Historical Anthropology (Walnut Creek, California: Left Coast Press, Inc., 2009).

-See Lien, Ch’i-yuen, Mingdai de Gaoshi Bangwen, p.
-21. See also Martin Kern…
+Lien Ch’i-yuen, Mingdai de Gaoshi Bangwen, 21.
+See also Martin Kern…

-See John D. Langlois, Jr., “Ming Law,” CHC, volume 8, p.
+John D. Langlois, Jr., “Ming Law,” CHC, volume 8, p.
 175.

-See Endymion Wilkinson, Chinese History: A New Manual, p.
+Endymion Wilkinson, Chinese History: A New Manual, p.
 280-282.

-See Timothy Brooks, “Communications and Commerce,” CHC, volume 8, p.
+See Timothy Brook, “Communications and Commerce,” CHC, volume 8, p.
 651.

 Ron-Guey Chu, “Chu His and Public Instruction,” p.
 253.